-INTERSTATE TECHNOLOGY AND REGULATORY COUNCIL TRAINING (ONLINE).
-ITRC is a state-led coalition working with federal partners, industry, academia, and stakeholders to achieve regulatory acceptance of environmental technologies.
+ITRC TRAINING (ONLINE).
+The Interstate Technology and Regulatory Council (ITRC) is a state-led coalition working with federal partners, industry, academia, and stakeholders to achieve regulatory acceptance of environmental technologies.
 In conjunction with EPA's Technology Innovation and Field Services Division, ITRC delivers training courses to reach a geographically dispersed audience of regulators, consultants, and other members of the environmental community.
 The training sessions last approximately two hours, cover technical and regulatory information specific to environmental technologies and innovative approaches, and are supported by consensus-based ITRC guidance documents.
+The schedule of 2019 online training events can be viewed here.
+Training is provided at no-cost to participants.